plusiv/portainer-deployer/README.md

 ## 🏁 Getting Started <a name = "getting_started"></a>

-Since it is a command line tool, you can inoke the application by running `portainer-deployer` after installation.
+Since __Portainer Deployer__ is a command line tool, you can inoke the application by running `portainer-deployer` after installation.

 You will need to set some params such as the configuration of connection to [Portainer API]() before start using the application.
 This can be easly managed by running `portainer-deployer config <config arguments goes here>`.
 We'll go more in deep later in this doc.